ihsaninh/wilayah-indonesia/README.md

 ## Usage

 To access the data, simply make HTTP GET requests to the provided URLs corresponding to the desired administrative region level.
 The response will be in JSON format containing the relevant information about the administrative regions.

-## Example

-To fetch the list of regencies for the province of Aceh (ID: 11), you can send a GET request to [https://ihsaninh.github.io/wilayah-indonesia/11/regencies.json](https://ihsaninh.github.io/wilayah-indonesia/11/regencies.json).

 ## Notes